CBD Hemp Flower – How to use high CBD Flower | Benefits of hemp flower

-CBD is also nonpolar & hydrophobic (meaning: it repels water & only wants to bind to other neutral, nonpolar molecules).
-Putting CBD into water results in the molecule getting repelled away from water molecules ending in a cup/mug or containers walls getting covered in CBD.
+CBD is also nonpolar and hydrophobic, meaning it repels water and only wants to bind to other neutral, nonpolar molecules.
+Putting CBD into water results in the molecule being repelled away from water molecules, which means the vessel’s walls end up covered in CBD.

-If you want to make a drink with CBD, you’ll be best off making a fat-based (think milk or similar) drink to add your CBD too.
-Alternatively, take your CBD oil, CBD Capsule, or CBD infused foods or CBD edibles and enjoy a nice cup of tea, put your feet up and enjoy a relaxing few minutes out of your day.
+If you want to make a drink with CBD, you’ll be best off making a fat-based (think milk or similar) drink to which you can add your CBD.
+Alternatively, take your CBD oil, CBD capsule, CBD infused foods or CBD edibles and enjoy a nice cup of tea, put your feet up and enjoy a relaxing few minutes out of your day.

 Is Hemp flower legal in the U.S.A?

-Since the Hemp Bill passed in 2018 hemp flower has been de-scheduled, is federally legal and falls under the section 5 of The Controlled Substances Act.
-Meaning; Schedule V drugs, substances, or chemicals are defined as drugs with lower potential for abuse.
+Since the Hemp Bill passed in 2018, hemp flower has been de-scheduled, is federally legal and falls under the section 5 of The Controlled Substances Act: Schedule V drugs, substances, or chemicals are defined as drugs with lower potential for abuse.
 Source: DEA

-Possession & use of hemp flower is legal so long as it contains <0.3% thc by dry weight.
-Any CBD producer and vendor should 100% of undergone testing and clarification that their products are legal as per the guidelines.
+Possession and use of hemp flower is legal so long as it contains <0.3% thc by dry weight.
+Any CBD producer and vendor should have absolutely undergone testing and clarification that their products are legal as per the guidelines.

 How do you know if such products are legal?
-The first port of call is to check the companies batch specific end product 3rd party lab reports.
-Such as these independent lab reports for our products.
+First, heck the company’s batch-specific, end product, third-party lab reports, such as these independent lab reports for our products.

-The section you need to look at is the line that says: Δ9-THC – This should show a value of 0.3% or less.
-The below report image shows this highlighted.
+The section you need to look at is the line that says: Δ9-THC – this should show a value of 0.3% or less.
+See the highlighted section in the report image below.

-Although some states can have varying laws regarding smokable hemp flower so it’s worth checking with your states law department to verify.
+Some states can have varying laws regarding smokable hemp flower, so it’s worth checking with your state’s law department to verify.

-One word of warning to be sure you’re on the safe side.
-Is, don’t walk around in public smoking hemp rolls, as this may draw unwanted attention towards you.
+One word of warning to be sure you’re on the safe side is to avoid walking around in public smoking hemp rolls, as this may draw unwanted attention.